zupzup/reactgym/README.md

     * list of exercises, field for reps (number), field for weight (number), counter starts when 'save' is pressed

 #TODOS:
-* remove warnings and bugs (all have to do with transitiongroup and router interaction)
-    * home can be changed by creating a home-page
-    * going back to home error if not started there
-    * transition-warning
 * crud for exercises
 * crud for workouts
 * trainings